drhilbert/math_with_python/README.md

 [primitive_roots.py](code/primitive_roots.py): Orders and primitive roots.
 Warning: Code not optimized for large n

     phi(n): Euler's totient function

+    varphi(n): More efficient implementation of Euler's totient function

     order(a,n): Returns the order of a (mod n)